anywhichway/lmdb-cluster/README.md

 Also supported are:

-1. patch operations for partial object updates via [lmdb-patch](https://github.com/anywhichway/lmdb-patch),
+1. basic patch operations for partial object updates via [lmdb-patch](https://github.com/anywhichway/lmdb-patch),
+2. selective patch operations through extended paths,
-2. copy operations using the HTTP verb `COPY`
+3. copy operations using the HTTP verb `COPY`
-3. move operations using the HTTP verb `MOVE`
+4. move operations using the HTTP verb `MOVE`
-4. a query mechanism that supports functional, declarative and RegExp filters via [lmdb-query](https://github.com/anywhichway/lmdb-query).
+5. a query mechanism that supports functional, declarative and RegExp filters via [lmdb-query](https://github.com/anywhichway/lmdb-query).

 LMDB start-up options for encryption, compression, etc. are also supported.